AbsoluteVirtueXI/cosmos-cryptography-review/README.md

-## Cryptography
+## CosmosSDK/Tendermint cryptography and data structures

 My review of cryptography and data structures used in Cosmos/Tendermint.
 Work done for the Polkadot Blockchain Academy event at Cambdrige in July 2022.
 This review is not exhaustive, and can be enhanced.

 ---